Welcome to today's edition of the Rush 24-7 podcast.

 Having another Clinton back in power would make him the leading voice of the opposition once again.

-Now, this is so off the mark, I can't believe that Huckabee would have somebody this ignorant on his staff, somebody on a campaign staff or a uh supporter or what have you that's so ignorant about this program and what happens on this program.
+I can't believe that Huckabee would have somebody this ignorant on his staff, somebody on a campaign staff or a supporter or what have you that's so ignorant about this program and what happens on this program.

-Part of the DC Manhattan chattering class.
+Part of the D.C.
+Manhattan chattering class?

 This is absurd.

-But I look at I think it's funny.
+But I look at, I think it's funny.

 Huck forces attacking El Rushbo.

-Also, I knew this was gonna happen.
+Also, I knew this was going to happen.

 I want to take you back to Sunday.

-Mr. Snerdley, listen up.
+Mr. Snowdly, listen up.

-Stop screening calls because I want you to hear this.
+I want you to hear this.

-I knew it was gonna happen.
+Because I knew it was going to happen.

-No, no.
+No, no, no.

-Yeah, no, I I've arrived in New York.
+Yeah, no, I arrived in New York.

 I'm watching it in my apartment, New York.